-- by showing at an earlier stage that the FCA is taking action, confidence in the FCA and the regulatory system should be enhanced; - there will be more openness in respect of the enforcement process, which will generally be in the public interest; and - it aligns the stage at which publicity is given in regulatory cases with the stage at which publicity is given in civil and criminal cases. - 6.7E The FCA will take the following initial steps in considering whether it is appropriate to exercise this power:
+- consumers, firms and market users will be able to understand the types of behaviour that the FCA considers unacceptable at an earlier stage, which in turn should encourage more compliant behaviour; - by showing at an earlier stage that the FCA is taking action, confidence in the and the regulatory system should be enhanced; - there will be more openness in respect of the enforcement process, which will generally be in the public interest; and - it aligns the stage at which publicity is given in regulatory cases with the stage at which publicity is given in civil and criminal cases.

+6.7E

+The FCA will take the following initial steps in considering whether it is appropriate to exercise this power:

 - (1) It will consider whether it is appropriate to publish details of the warning notice in order to enable consumers, firms and market users to understand the nature of the FCA's concerns.
 The FCA will consider the circumstances of each case but expects normally to consider it appropriate to publish these details. - (2) Where the FCA considers it is appropriate to publish details of the warning notice, it will consider whether it is also appropriate to identify the subject of the warning notice.
 The FCA will consider the circumstances of each case but expects normally that it will be appropriate to identify a firm, but that it will not be appropriate to identify an individual.
 This is because the FCA considers that the potential harm caused to an individual from publication at this stage of the enforcement proceedings will normally exceed the benefits of early transparency, but that this will not normally be the case in respect of firms.
-However, there may be circumstances where the FCA considers identification of an individual is appropriate, for example, where the FCA considers: - it is not possible to describe the nature of its concerns without making it possible to identify the individual; - it is necessary to avoid other persons being mistakenly believed to be the individual in breach; - it would help to protect consumers or investors; - it is necessary to maintain public confidence in the financial system or the market; or - it is desirable to quash rumours in the market. - (3) Where the FCA considers it is appropriate either to publish details of the warning notice and identifying its subject, or to publish details of the warning notice and identify its subject, it will consult the persons to whom the notice is given or copied.
+However, there may be circumstances where the FCA considers identification of an individual is appropriate, for example, where the FCA considers: - it is not possible to describe the nature of its concerns without making it possible to identify the individual; - it is necessary to avoid other persons being mistakenly believed to be the individual in breach; - it would help to protect consumers or investors; - it is necessary to maintain public confidence in the financial system or the market; or

+- it is desirable to quash rumours in the market. - Where the FCA considers it is appropriate either to publish details of (3) the warning notice without identifying its subject, or to publish details of the warning notice and identify its subject, it will consult the persons to whom the notice is given or copied.
 It will then consider whether any of the grounds set out in section 391(6) of the Act prohibiting publication apply.
 These grounds are that publication of that information, or some of that information, would, in the opinion of the FCA, be unfair to the person with respect to whom the action was proposed to be taken, prejudicial to the interests of consumers or detrimental to the stability of the UK financial system.
 In considering whether publication would be unfair, the FCA will have regard to, amongst other matters, whether the person with respect to whom the action was proposed to be taken is a firm or an individual, the size of a firm, and the extent to which the person has been made aware of the case against him during the course of the investigation.